Shift K3y: 2013–present: Breakthrough

-In 2013, Jankel changed his stage name from Shift Key to Shift K3y.
+In 2013, Jankel changed his stage name from Shift Key to Shift K3Y.
 In March 2013, he released his fourth EP Frozen, through Buygore.
 He remixed Tinie Tempah's song "Trampoline", which was premiered by SB.TV (as the first of their SB.TV Beats features) and topped the Beatport hip hop charts.
 He also remixed AlunaGeorge's "Attracting Flies", and the remix was heavily supported by 1Xtra.
 Throughout 2013, he released three free singles: "Keep Ya Mouth Shut (Things People Say)" featuring Griminal; "Make It Good"; and "Laughing At You" which features vocals by Ruby Francis.
 On 13 April 2014, he released his breakthrough single "Touch".
 On 16 April 2014, the song was at number 3 on The Official Chart Update in the UK.
 On 20 April 2014, the song managed to maintain its position and entered the UK Singles Chart at number 3, making it his first UK top 5 single.
 The follow-up single, "I Know", was released on 21 September 2014.
 It reached number 25 on the UK Singles Chart.
 A non-single, titled "Not Into It (LA Mix)", samples vocals from "Long Way 2 Go" by Cassie and premiered on Annie Mac's Radio 1 show on 10 October 2014.
 Jankel's third mainstream single, "Name & Number", was released on 3 May 2015.

 Personal life

-Shift K3y is the son of Chaz Jankel, a British singer, songwriter, composer and record producer and his wife Elaine O'Halloran.
+Shift K3Y is the son of Chaz Jankel, a British singer, songwriter, composer and record producer, and his wife Elaine O'Halloran.
+His aunt is director Annabel Jankel.